saurabytes/MonarchMoneyTrendReport/FAQ.md

 This extension is exclusively available on GitHub, which is a reputable source hub used by more than 20 million users and secured with Two-Factor Authentication.

-Having been available for over 11 months to members of the Monarch Money community, I welcome any questions, concerns, or requests for assistance.
+Having been available for over a year to members of the Monarch Money community, I welcome any questions, concerns, or requests for assistance.
 Please do not hesitate to email me at robert@paresi.net.

 > [!IMPORTANT]